streamdp/ccd/README.md

 Web UI: https://ccd.oncook.top

 ### Contributing
 Contributions are welcome!
-If you encounter any issues, have suggestions for new features, or want to improve **ccd**, please feel free to open an issue or submit a pull request on the project's GitHub repository.
+If you encounter any issues, have suggestions for new features, or want to improve **CCD**, please feel free to open an issue or submit a pull request on the project's GitHub repository.

 ### License
-**ccd** is released under the _MIT_ License.
+**CCD** is released under the _MIT_ License.
 See the [LICENSE](https://github.com/streamdp/ccd/blob/main/LICENSE) file for complete license details.